mixxxdj/mixxx/source/chapters/user_interface.rst

 To delete a hotcue, right-click on the numbered button.
 The marker in the waveform will be deleted as well.

-.. note:: Mixxx supports up to 36 hotcues per deck, 4 of them are visible in the
+.. note:: Mixxx supports up to 36 hotcues per deck.
+By default, only some of
-          user interface.
-You can customize your
-          :ref:`keyboard <advanced-keyboard>` or
+          them are visible in the user interface.
+You can customize your :ref:`keyboard <advanced-keyboard>` or :ref:`controller
-          :ref:`controller <advanced-controller>` mappings to use all of them.
+          <advanced-controller>` mappings to use all of them.

 .. seealso:: Just as with the loops (see above), if the
              :term:`quantize <quantization>` mode is enabled, the hotcues will automatically snap to the nearest beat.
-This is disabled by default.
-Click on the *Quantize Mode Toggle* to enable this mode, go to the :ref:`interface-button-grid` section for more informations.
+This is disabled by default, click on the :ref:`Quantize Mode Toggle
+             <interface-button-grid>` to enable it.

 .. _interface-mixer: